thiagofp/thiagofp/README.md

 - Hi, I’m @thiagofp
 - I’m currently working on .Net stack mainly in backend services and microservices.
-- I have professional experience in java, .net, python and node.
+- I have 10+ years of professional experience in languages like java, .net, python and node.
 - I'm currently studing topics such as Machine learning and Distributed systems